ryuiro-kitsune/celadon.moe/source/stories/Collegestuck/2023-04-13-bling-prophets.md

 Terezi grinned, "Oh?
 Whatcha gonna do?
 Prove me wrong?
 Prove I don't play all my games this way?
 Howdju expect to do that, Vrissy?"

 Vriska stared at her for a few minutes and left the dorm, disturbed and afraid.

+### Do It Yourself

+The sewing machine thrumming with rhythmic simplicity was the only sound in the library.

+As soon as she finished the stich she was working on, Terezi swiftly double tapped the watch on her wrist, causing it vibrate the time in morse code.
+23:30.

+She frowned, she was up later than she had planned and she only was halfway done with Cherrytongue's body.

+She sighed and shut off the sewing machine, the library was closing in a half hour and she'd rather stop at this natural break rather than be forced to abandon her work later.

+She could finish tommorow anyways.